folkertvanheusden/Dog/README.md

 * a blue led on pin 25  - blinks while pondering
 * a red led on pin 22   - blinks in an error situation

+You can also can connect a TTL to UART converter to pin 16 (RX) and pin 17 (TX).

-* internal led is blinkd during startup
+* internal led is blinking during startup